 Crip Ancestorship is a phrase that refers to how we see disability passed down from one generation to another.
-It provides a new perspective on disability that can help dismantle the mentality and misconceptions about the stereotypes in our society.
+It also provides a new perspective on disability that can help dismantle the mentality and misconceptions about the stereotypes in our society.

 What Is Crip Ancestorship?

-Crip Ancestorship is a theoretical model that conceptualises disability as a legacy of oppression and violence.
+Crip Ancestorship is a theoretical model that conceptualizes disability as a legacy of oppression and violence.
 It is a term used by disabled people and co-workers to create a space for us to feel pride in our disabilities and that it doesn’t make us uncommon or inferior to any other human.

 The word ‘crip’ comes from ‘cripple’, an ancient term that refers to someone with a physical disability.
 Crip acknowledges many Black Americans with disabilities.
 Also, navigating racial identity can be difficult because of their past experiences with ableism.

 Crip Camp Summary: